-Court at Information

-Contact Information T
+Contact Information

 Organization Name and Address:

 Records management designate name and

 telephone number:

-Disposition Description

-The records described below are eligible for di

-records retention schedule.
-The records descr ribed below are eligible for d lisposition in the manner
+Disposition Description The records described below are eligible for described records retention schedule.
+The records described indicated: Destruction

-indicated:

-Destruction

 Transfer to the control of the organization on's archives

 Records Description (list box numbers and file list)

-Disposition Authorization (must be signed I certify that the records described above have be required audits have been completed, and no pelitigation or investigation involving these record been retained for the schedul ending or ongoing access to in ed retention period,
+Disposition Authorization (must be signed I certify that the records described above have be required audits have been completed, and no pelitigation or investigation involving these record been retained for the schedule ending or ongoing access to in d retention period,

 Name and Title Signature Date

-Certification of Disposition (signed when d I certify that the manner of disposition has been described above.
+Certification of Disposition (signed when d I certify that the manner of disposition has been isposition is completed) escribed above.

 Name and Title Signature Date